Misogi: Izanagi’s Purification and the Living Path of Renewal

 “Letting It Flow”: Misogi as a Way of Thinking

-The influence of misogi can also be found in everyday Japanese language.
+The influence of misogi also appears in everyday Japanese language.

-The expression mizu ni nagasu, which means “to let it flow away,” is commonly used when past conflicts, resentment, or troubles are set aside and forgiven.
+The expression mizu ni nagasu — “to let it flow away” — is used when past conflicts or resentments are set aside.

-Just as water carries impurity away in the myth of Izanagi, water in this expression symbolizes the act of releasing emotional burdens in everyday life.
+Just as water carries impurity away in the myth, here it symbolizes the act of letting go of emotional burdens.

-In this way, many customs and cultural practices in Japan can be traced back to the myth of Izanagi’s misogi.
+In this way, many customs and habits in Japan can be traced back to the myth of Izanagi’s misogi.

-Over time, they have become woven into the gestures, customs, and daily rhythms of Japanese life — living on not as distant stories of the gods, but as practices and ways of being that continue to shape the present.
+Over time, they have become woven into daily gestures and quiet understandings — living on not as distant tales of the gods, but as subtle practices that continue to shape the present.

 Conclusion: Misogi as a Living Path of Renewal